barthollomew/dotfiles/README.md

-# My Config Files

-Personal config files for nvim/iterm2 terminal-based MACOS setup. 🍵

-It includes configurations for:
+Don't know how to code but want to impress your interviewer?
+Look no further.

+My configs for terminal-based giga-chad 'dev' setup:

 - Neovim (LazyVim config)
 - VSCode (`settings.json`)